collapsed-stacks/startups/questions/7971/how-do-you-call-a-member-of-a-company-that-works-for-equity-without-an-employmen.md

 - tagged: `equity`, `employment`
 - score: 0

-<p>At the early stages of a company, when the company still cannot afford to pay salaries, people may join the company in exchange for equity.
-Such people may not be a founder, and not be a director.</p>
+At the early stages of a company, when the company still cannot afford to pay salaries, people may join the company in exchange for equity.
+Such people may not be a founder, and not be a director.

-<p>Such a person would not receive a salary (just equity), and hence not have an employment contract.
-How is such a person called?</p>
+Such a person would not receive a salary (just equity), and hence not have an employment contract.
+How is such a person called?

 ## Answer 7975